 The connector can be installed and configured behind a proxy server but we don't recommend this.

 The Connector must be installed on a server with access to the LDAP server on port 389 for ldap or 636 for ldaps.
 Before installing the Connector you should know the LDAP Connection String and the Base DN required to connect to your LDAP directory (more infomation).

 You do not need inbound connectivity enabled to the Connector unless Kerberos or Client Certificate authentication is enabled.
 In these cases, the server(s) on which the connector is installed must be reachable from your users' browsers on port 443.
 If more than one instance of the connector is installed, you should use a load balancer to direct traffic to one connector or the another.

 The Connector will be run using a service account that must be a domain user that at a minimum has read access to the directory.
 You will need the username/password of this account when performing the install.

 One Connector per Auth0 Tenant/Connection

-If you establish multiple Auth0 accounts, perhaps to isolate development and production environments, you will need to set up an AD/LDAP connection and set up a Connector for each Auth0 account that needs this form of authentication.
-A Connector is tied to a specific Connection within an Auth0 account.
-It is possible to have multiple Connectors within one Auth0 account.
+If you establish multiple Auth0 tenants, perhaps to isolate development and production environments, you will need to set up an AD/LDAP connection and set up a Connector for each Auth0 tenant that needs this form of authentication.
+A Connector is tied to a specific Connection within an Auth0 tenant.
+It is possible to have multiple Connectors within one Auth0 tenant.
 This is needed if you have multiple AD/LDAP directories against which users will authenticate, for example to support different departments or customers, each with their own directory.
-In addition, multiple Connectors can point to the same AD or LDAP directory, but a Connector can only be used by one Auth0 Connection within one Auth0 account.
+In addition, multiple Connectors can point to the same AD or LDAP directory, but a Connector can only be used by one Auth0 Connection within one Auth0 tenant.

 The Connector can be installed on multiple host servers for redundancy (most organizations provision two) in case one server becomes unavailable.
 Each server will have the same requirements listed above.
 No load balancer is required as that is performed by the Auth0 server itself, unless you enable Kerberos or Client Certificate based authentication.